-WASHINGTON — As large parts of the economy shut down due to the coronavirus pandemic, the Trump administration announced Tuesday that it will propose direct payments to Americans, delay tax penalties, and keep the stock market open, among several other measures aimed at protecting the health and livelihood of Americans.
+WASHINGTON — As large parts of the economy shut down due to the coronavirus pandemic, the Trump administration announced Tuesday that it will propose direct payments to Americans, delay tax penalties, and keep the stock market open, among several measures aimed at protecting the health and livelihood of Americans.

 President Donald Trump and Treasury Secretary Steve Mnuchin promised direct payments to Americans, many of whom work in industries like travel and dining, which have all but shut down as citizens self-quarantine to slow the spread of the infectious virus.
 They also said it will include sweeping measures to bail out industries.

-More details will be coming later today, Mnuchin added, as he prepares to head to Capitol Hill to craft the policy with senators.
+More details will be coming later on Tuesday, Mnuchin added, as he prepares to head to Capitol Hill to craft the policy with senators.
 Swift Congressional action is anything but assured, however, as it would need the support of 60 senators, and individual lawmakers have various ideas about how the stimulus should be crafted.

 The announcements were delivered at a wide-ranging press conference of the coronavirus task force Tuesday afternoon.
 Here are the highlights: